 Our immune systems are an intricate network of signals, tissue and cell development, and indicators that help our bodies maintain a state of health and homeostasis.
 When something isn’t right, our immune system responds by issuing high alert signals to other systems in the body to fight infections, repair cells and tissues, and to do whatever it takes to restore you to health and wholeness once more.

 Even an immune system can get overtaxed; whether it’s toxins that are present in the body, additional stress, or even excessive fatigue, your immune system needs the right tools in order to work properly to fight off infection and maintain health.
-For instance, living in Australia, your Australian couples health insurance would probably reimburse you as part of a wellness plan in support of your new, healthy habit; talk with your insurance provider to see if your plan includes wellness reimbursement.
+For instance, a couples health insurance in Australia would reimburse you as part of a wellness plan in support of your new, healthy habit; talk with your insurance provider to see if your plan includes wellness reimbursement.
 How can we take care of the system that works so hard to take care of us?
 Here are some powerful steps to boost your immune system and maintain optimal health:

 1. Get some sun